Mastermindzh/react-sane-starter/README.md

 The starter app includes a working example app(+tests) which should help you get started fast.

 ## Branches
-This start has a few neat tricks up it's sleeve!
+This starter has a few neat tricks up it's sleeve!
 Check out the branches below for some extra cool stuff!

 - [sphinx](https://github.com/Mastermindzh/react-sane-starter/tree/sphinx) - The sphinx branch includes sphinx documentation tools!
 Go check it out!